Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 AlphaPlus Proteazym

 A dietary supplement of enzymes that helps you break down protein.
-Proteazym contains proteases, papain, bromelain, and ginger, among other ingredients.
+Proteazym contains proteases, papain, bromelain and ginger among other things.
 Protease is a group of enzymes that break down proteins when taken with meals.

 Global Healing Enzymer